 How to Tell if Lobster Tails Are Old

 Lobster tails should have white tail meat and little to no odor.
-If your lobster tails have any of the following items, it may indicate they are too old to eat and should be discarded.
+If your lobster tails exhibit any of the following signs, it may indicate that they are too old to eat and should be discarded.

 - They have freezer burn.